DIY Bookshelf Ideas For Every Space, Style And Budget

 If the idea is to build a ladder bookcase, then you might as well use an actual ladder in your design.
 You can just add a few wooden plank shelves which can be fully supported by the double ladder.
 The shelves could get shorter towards the top if you want the bookcase to have a pyramid-shaped design.
 Anyway, check out casahaus for more inspiration.

 13. Individual DIY Bookshelves for Kids

-A lot of the ideas we showed you so far had to do with bookcases and not so much with individual DIY bookshelves so let’s have a quick look at the project featured on extraordinareality.
+A lot of the ideas we showed you so far had to do with bookcases and not so much with individual DIY bookshelves.
+So, let’s have a quick look at the nusery bookshelves project featured on extraordinareality.
 These little wall-mounted bookshelves are perfect for children’s books.
 They’re small, cute and colorful and you can make as many as you want.

 14. Repurpose an Existing Bookcase and Add a Bench

 Earlier we mentioned that you can transform a simple bookcase into a comfortable bench with storage under it and at that moment the idea was to repurpose an existing bookcase unit.
 But what if you don’t have one?
 The natural solution would be to build one and you can follow the tutorial featured on instructables to make sure you’re not missing anything.

 15. DIY Hanging Rope Shelving

 In addition to all sorts of cool ways to mix and match shelves of different shapes and sizes, another area where you can be creative has to do with mounting system and hardware.
 A cool idea is to build hanging shelves and to use rope and metal anchors to put them whenever you want, such as by a window, in a corner, above a table or wherever there’s some free space.
 You can hang them from the wall or from the ceiling.
 You can find more details on lemonthistle.